-User writes a server 'onBefore' method in which he\she needs to compare the created_on property in the AML with some other date that needs to be obtained from the database.
+User writes a server 'onBefore' method in which the user needs to compare the created_on property in the AML with some other date that needs to be obtained from the database.

-''' // The value is the date in the session time zone (according to the statement b) // which is presented in neutral format (per statement a). string created_on_str = this.getProperty( 'created_on'); // Convert this to a date-time object DateTime created_on_dt = DateTime.Parse(created_on_str); // Build request to the database and get another date with which we need to compare // Note that interested us property value of type 'date' is also in the neutral // format (according to statement a) and in the time zone of the session (statement b) Item request = this.newItem( 'Part', 'get' ); request.setProperty( 'item_number', 'xxx' ); Item response = request.apply(); string part date str = response.getProperty( 'modified on'); DateTime part_dt = DateTime.Parse( part_date_str); // Because both created_on_dt and part_dt are DateTime objects // in the same time zone they could be compared if( DateTime.Compare( created_on_dt, part_dt ) != 0 ) '''
+''' // The value is the date in the session time zone (according to the statement b) // which is presented in neutral format (per statement a). string created on str = this.getProperty( 'created on'); // Convert this to a date-time object DateTime created on dt = DateTime.Parse(created on str); // Build request to the database and get another date with which we need to compare // Note that interested us property value of type 'date' is also in the neutral // format (according to statement a) and in the time zone of the session (statement b) Item request = this.newItem( 'Part', 'get' ); request.setProperty( 'item number', 'xxx' ); Item response = request.apply(); string part date str = response.getProperty( 'modified on' ); DateTime part dt = DateTime.Parse( part date str); // Because both created on dt and part dt are DateTime objects // in the same time zone they could be compared if( DateTime.Compare( created on dt, part dt ) != 0 ) '''

 Let's say user writes a server method that has to set property closed_on of type 'date'.
 So, the format of the property value must be in neutral format and the value must be in the time zone of the session in which the method is called.
 Here is a problems though: an attempt to create an instance of DateTime on server would return a date\time object in the time zone of the server which might be different from the time zone of the current session; from other side methods for getting DateTime in particular time zone and\or converting from a time zone to another time zone are available only in .NET 3.5.
-In this case the best option is to use method ConvertUtcDateTimeToNeutral(...) available in I18NSessionContext class:
+In this case the best option is to use method ConvertUtcDateTimeToNeutral(...) available in